scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Some of the methods used to determine the near-atomic resolution molecular structures include molecular modeling, X-ray crystallography, NMR, and cryo-EM.
 These scientists often use the molecular structures of these large biomolecules to design small-molecule drugs for improved therapies.
 As a result, structural biology plays a vital role in drug discovery and development, and many structural biologists work in the pharmaceutical industry.
-Those in academia in the United States generally have their work funded by the National Institutes of Health, the National Science Foundation, the Department of Defense, or the Department of Energy.
+Those in academia in the United States generally have their work funded by the National Institutes of Health, the National Science Foundation, the Department of Defense, the Department of Energy, or one of several disease oriented medical foundations.

 Structural biology is at the intersection of biochemistry, molecular biology, molecular biophysics, and computer science.
 Structural biologists have diverse backgrounds and varying levels of experience with computer programming ranging from minimal to very advanced.
 Several decades ago, the barriers to entry into the field included expertise with running command-line-driven programs and the ability to write programs to meet data analysis needs not met by existing software packages.
-However, these barriers have been lowered over the past two decades by the widespread availability of GUI-driven software that is often free for academics (e.g., CCP4 [Winn11]_, Phenix [Lieb11]_, CNS [Brun98]_, ATSAS [Mana21]_, BioXTAS [Hopk17]_, CCPEM [Burn17]_ ).
+However, these barriers have been lowered over the past two decades by the widespread availability of GUI-driven software that is often free for academics (e.g., CCP4 [Winn11]_, Phenix [Lieb11]_, CNS [Brun98]_, ATSAS [Mana21]_, BioXTAS [Hopk17]_, CCPEM [Burn17]_).
-As a result, biologists have become the largest component of the field.
+As a result, biologists with minimal formal training in computing have become the largest component of the field.

 Computing is involved in the six or more steps from structural data acquisition to publication.
 Several alternate software packages are often available for each step.